zitang/mongoose-cache-manager/README.md

 # Mongoose Cache Manager

+## Modification
+Add promise support via Q, and also reset cache on Model#save.

+## Description

 This module caches [mongoose][1] queries with [cache-manager][2] using an in-memory or Redis store.
 The module was originally based on [mongoose-redis-cache][3], but was change to allow for a generic caching store and to add timestamp checking to prevent serving of stale data.